david-rockwood/fimpad/README.md

 ## The server

-FIMpad requires a connection to a LLM server that provides an OpenAI compatible endpoint.
+FIMpad requires a connection to an LLM server that provides an OpenAI compatible endpoint.
 By default FIMpad looks for this endpoint at the base path of `http://localhost:8080`.
 This base path can be changed in the FIMpad settings window.

 Currently FIMpad is likely to only work with llama.cpp llama-server serving the LLM.
 In the future, compatibility layers may be added to work with other servers, if there is demand for that.

-A recent build of llama.cpp llama-server is recommended, available at:
+A recent build of llama.cpp’s llama-server is recommended, available at:
 ```
 https://github.com/ggml-org/llama.cpp
 ```
 When you start llama-server, set a higher context size than the default 4096.
 Try 16000 to start.
-Smaller runs faster, larger allows for longer documents and chats.
+Smaller runs faster; larger allows for longer documents and chats.
 Larger requires more RAM with CPU inference, or more VRAM with GPU inference.
 The max context size for IBM Granite 4.0 H is 131072.

 ---

 ## The LLMs

-The LLM served should be IBM Granite 4.0 H Base.
+The recommended model is IBM Granite 4.0 H Base.
 FIMpad requires that FIM tokens be in the model's tokenizer.
 Granite seems to be the best smaller-sized generalist model that can do FIM currently.
 Some other models do support FIM, and the FIMpad settings window allows you to set the FIM tokens sent to the server, so some people may be able to get other models working by adjusting those.
 In one brief test, CWC-Mistral-Nemo worked for FIM without adjusting any FIMpad settings.

 Granite Small is 32B parameters.
 Granite Tiny is 7B parameters.
 Both are MoE models and run faster than dense models of the same size.
 MoE models don’t activate all parameters on every step.
 This makes them generally faster with not much of a reduction in capability.
 With these two models, even without a GPU, you have a fast model in Granite Tiny and a less fast but smarter model in Granite Small.